segasai/q3c/README.md

                ) as ss ON true;
 ```
 The idea behind the query is that for every row of your table LATERAL() executes the subquery,
-that returns all the neihhbours
+that returns all the neighbours
 within the aperture and then orders them by distance takes the top one.

-If you want only the objects that have the neighbors then the query will look like that
+If you want only the objects that have the neighbours then the query will look like that

 ```
 my_db# SELECT  t.*, ss.* FROM mytable AS t,